CNRFisheries/Survey_gap/README.md

    e.g.: "Environmental_inputs/MaxEnt_2019"

-8) Move the downloaded environmental variables in the correct folder
+8) Move the downloaded environmental variables to the correct folder

    e.g.: "Environmental_inputs/MaxEnt_2019/CHL_summer_2019.asc"

-9) Move the folder "Environmental_inputs" in the folder "data"
+9) Move the folder "Environmental_inputs" to the folder "data"

 # Directory content after data preparation
--Folder "data" containing: "missing_hauls.csv", "Genus_species.csv", "HaulData.csv", "StrataWeight.csv", folder "Environmental_inputs"containing the asc files of environmental variables to be used for MaxEnt run each year, file "gebco_30sec_8.asc": world depth data for BIMAC computations (DO NOT EDIT)
+-Folder "data" containing: "missing_hauls.csv", "Genus_species.csv", "HaulData.csv", "StrataWeight.csv", folder "Environmental_inputs" containing the asc files of environmental variables to be used for MaxEnt run each year, file "gebco_30sec_8.asc": world depth data for BIMAC computations (DO NOT EDIT)

 -Folder "R" containing: Code "BIMAC_no_advection.R" for BIMAC computations (DO NOT EDIT), code "Workflow_Surveygaps.R", code "Workflow_Surveygaps_Solemon.R" with species and year to be filled for Solemon survey